iredmail/docs/en_US/howto/manage.iredapd.md

 Possible solutions:

 1. Disable greylisting on your server completely.
-1. Whitelist IP addresses/networks of their mail servers.
+1. [Recommended] Whitelist IP addresses/networks of their mail servers.

 For solution #2, you can whitelist those mail servers with script `/opt/iredapd/tools/spf_to_greylist_whitelists.py`.

+!!! attention

-> Note: script `tools/spf_to_greylist_whitelists.py` is available in iRedAPD-1.8.0 and later releases.
+    Script `tools/spf_to_greylist_whitelists.py` is available in iRedAPD-1.8.0 and later releases.

 It queries SPF and MX records of specified mail domain names, then store all converted IP addresses/networks defined in SPF/MX records in SQL table